Loading...

 Incorporate Healthy Fats

-Add a source of healthy fats, such as avocado or a handful of nuts, to your meal.
-This can help slow down the absorption of carbohydrates.
+Add a source of healthy fats such as avocado, nuts, or a drizzle of olive oil to your meal.
+Fats can help slow the absorption of glucose.

 Stay Hydrated